main-branch/bundler-gem_bytes/README.md

 ## Usage

-Add a feature to your gem as follows:
+The `bundler gem-bytes` command requires exactly one argument, which can either be a file path or a URI to a script.
+The script will be loaded and executed within the context of your project.

+### Example

-1. Find a feature to add at http://gembytes.com/features and make a note of the feature URL
+1. Find a script or feature template you'd like to add to your gem and make a note of its URL.
-2. Run `bundle gem-bytes URL`
+2. Run `bundler gem-bytes URL_OR_PATH` where `URL_OR_PATH` is either a local file path or a remote URI.
-3. Test the changes made to your project.
+3. The script will be executed, and the relevant feature will be applied to your project.

+### Handling Errors

+If the file or URI cannot be loaded, an error message will be printed to `stderr`, and the command will exit with a status code of `1`.

 ## Development